High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 With nearly all of its profits generated from core regulated operations, Duke Energy’s business is very safe and predictable with high entry barriers.
 The company’s recent acquisition of Piedmont Natural Gas will also help it continue shifting towards cleaner forms of electricity generation while also providing more opportunities for growth in natural gas infrastructure.

-Duke Energy has paid quarterly dividends for more than 90 years and has increased its dividend each year since 2005.
+Duke Energy has paid quarterly dividends for more than 90 years and has increased its dividend each year since 2005, including a 4.2% raise in July 2018.

 The company has increased its dividend by about 2% per year over the last decade, but management recently doubled the dividend’s growth rate to 4% per year to reflect Duke Energy’s lower risk business mix and core earnings growth rate of 4-6% per year.